Halloween Memories and our True Black Cat Story

 I wouldn't trade it for anything!

-That always fell to my Dad and he was a pumpkin carving expert!
+That always fell to my Dad and he was a pumpkin carving expert at least in our opinions.

 The project was always done at the kitchen table and it was quite the production.